Tesla Battery for Solar Home

 - 25W phone charger for 540hrs;

-- You can also make use of a 6 W WiFi router to give you 2,250 hours of internet access.
+- Additionally, you can make use of a 6 W WiFi router that can provide 2250 hours of internet access.

-It is a smart idea to calculate the power draw of vital electronics that you would need during a blackout.
+It is a smart idea to determine the power draw of essential electronics that you would need in a blackout.

 Tesla Certified Installer

-You may also visit the marketplace of the Shneyder Solar If you’re interested in a solar-plus storage system such as Tesla Powerwall.
+You can also check the Marketplace of Shneyder Solar for those interested in a solar-plus storage system like Tesla Powerwall.
 Tesla Powerwall.
-Here you can get solar storage and solar roof estimates from the top local installers.
-You can save thousands of dollars and prevent blackouts, while doing good things for the environment.
-The reasons to hire a certified tesla powerwall installer.
+Here you can get solar storage and solar roof estimates from the best local installers.
+You can save thousands and avoid blackouts while doing great things for the environment.
+There are many reasons to employ an experienced and certified Tesla powerwall installer.

-- If you have warranty problems, you should be registered with Tesla.
+- If there are warranty issues, you need to be registered with Tesla.

 - Rebates on utility bills and taxes can be obtained from the government.